-Pupil Suspension and Expulsion Policy and Procedure BOARD POLICY #BP081512.1
+Pupil Suspension and Expulsion Policy and Procedure

+BOARD POLICY #BP070321.1

-Governing Law: The procedures by which pupils can be suspended or expelled-California Education Code Section 47605 (b)(5)(J).
+Governing Law: The procedures by which pupils can be suspended or expelled-California Education Code Section 47605 (b)(5)(J) and Education Code Section 47605.6(b)(5)(J).

 This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well being of all students at Discovery Charter Schools ("School" or "Charter School").
-In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq. which describes the non-charter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
+In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq. which describes the noncharter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
 The language that follows closely mirrors the language of Education Code Section 48900 et seq.
 The Charter School is committed to annual review of policies and procedures surrounding suspensions and expulsions and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.